 Communities For Healthy Food: The Toolkit

-LISC NYC launched the Communities for Healthy Food initiative in 2014 with the support of The Laurie M. Tisch Illumination Fund and in partnership with five community organizations, including New Settlement Apartments.
+LISC NYC launched the Communities for Healthy Food initiative in 2014 with the support of The Laurie M. Tisch Illumination Fund and in partnership with five community organizations, including New Settlement.
 This toolkit provides an in-depth look at the Communities for Healthy Food program, and offers practical advice for community organizations, funders, and evaluators interested in leading and supporting initiatives to improve access to healthy food in low income communities.

 The creation of this toolkit was coordinated by LISC NYC with support from the Laurie M. Tisch Illumination Fund.